Insight

 Password resets and two-factor authentication (2FA)

-In general, SMS is best suited for short and sweet messages.
+In general, SMS is best suited for short and sweet messages while MMS helps you communicate visually and impactfully.

 What are the pros and cons between SMS vs MMS?

+The main difference between SMS and MMS comes down to data, delivery speed, and visual impact.
+MMS carry more data and take slightly longer for carriers to deliver.
 MMS attachments also count as an additional text to the message you’ve already composed.
 For example, a 90-character message will count as two texts if you include an image.
+On the other hand, SMS messages contain only text and are delivered within seconds.

 That said, a picture is worth a thousand words, especially if it cuts down on time spent explaining something, or catches the customer’s eye in a memorable way.
 For these reasons, MMS boasts a 300% higher engagement rate than SMS.
 Just make sure you have the budget before you begin blasting MMS messages to customers.
 A business texting platform, like Text Request, will include a character counter on every message to help you track how much you’re sending and spending.